Helvick Head Lifeboat Station: History

-The brigantine Susan of Cork was wrecked in a gale on 19 February 1861.
+On 19 February 1861, the brigantine Susan of Cork was driven ashore and wrecked at Ballinacourty, a village to the north of the entrance to Dungarvan Harbour.
 The six-oared Dungarvan lifeboat was launched but was unable to provide any assistance.
-A local 'shore boat' managed to reach the wreck and saved 2 of it crew of 6.
-Robert Barron and Augustine Dower were awarded RNLI Silver Medals for this rescue.
+A local 'shore boat' managed to reach the wreck, and saved two of its crew of six.
+Robert Barron and Capt.
+Augustine Dower were each awarded the RNLI Silver Medal for this rescue.